RickvanBerlo/Mercury/README.md

 *   "redux-thunk": "^2.3.0",
 *   "styled-components": "^4.4.1"

+## structure

+this application is seperated in differend folder.

+### assets

+this folder stores all static content like images and documents

+### components

+this folder contains all the components of this applications. pages can use these components to add extra features.

+### constants

+constants contains all variable for colors pages and a lot more.

+### css

+contains all css file where styled components could not be used.

+### database

+all request to the api. all request are build by a custom requestbuilder in the utils folder.

+### pages

+these are all the views a user can see.

+### routes

+here are all the routes defined that the application has used

+### stores

+here reduc stores are stored. this will store all data of the application.

+### utils

+contains all helper classes this application uses.

 ## Creating pages
 For creating a page you will need to execute the following intructions.